Oplax Hopf Algebras: Abstract

 \section{Abstract}

-We introduce the notion of an (op)lax Hopf monoid in any monoidal $2$-category, generalizing that of a Hopf monoid in a monoidal category in an appropriate way.
-We show that Hopf $\Vv$-categories introduced in~\cite{BCV} are a particular type of oplax Hopf monoids in the monoidal 2-category $\Span|\Vv$ described in~\cite{Gabipolyads}.
-Finally, we introduce Frobenius $\Vv$-categories as the Frobenius objects in the same monoidal 2-category.
+We introduce the notion of an oplax Hopf monoid in any braided monoidal bicategory, generalizing that of a Hopf monoid in a braided monoidal category in an appropriate way.
+We show that Hopf $\Vv$-categories introduced in~\cite{BCV} are a particular type of oplax Hopf monoids in the monoidal bicategory $\Span|\Vv$ described in~\cite{Gabipolyads}.
+Finally, we introduce Frobenius $\Vv$-categories as the Frobenius objects in the same monoidal bicategory.